We may earn money or products from the companies mentioned in this post.

 Corner Grocery Store

 All this talk about Popsicle’s reminds me of my mom, Aggie.
 Waay back when I was a kid, there was a tiny, neighborhood grocery store down the block from my house.
 It sold everything you could think of from beauty supplies to canned goods to frozen food.
 I guess a good comparison would be to that of a convenience store, only without the gas (gasoline, that is) The name of this tiny corner store was Geenans (?
 I’m not sure of the spelling.)
-Geenan’s was located there while I was growing up, then it was sold and the name changed to Lauermann’s, now I believe it’s an Asian Food Store.
+Geenan’s was located on the corner while I was growing up, in my teens, it was sold and the name changed to Lauermann’s.
+Now I believe it’s an Asian Food Store.

 Aggie made popsicle’s using kool-aid.
 As children we thought these were great..we saved our popsicles sticks from the popsciles we bought from a dime down at the neighborhood grocery store.
 When we had saved up enough sticks, Aggie would make popsciles.
 When I was a kid we had one of those old fashioned refrigerators, with the freezer inside the refrigerator.
 Ladies, you have no idea how lucky you are…defrosting a freezer regularly is a real pain.
 Aggie made popsicles by pouring kool-aid into the metal-style ice cube trays, adding a popsicle stick and putting the trays into the freezer over night.
 Definitely not rocket science, but we sure looked forward to those cube shaped popsicles on a hot summer afternoon.